nazar256/parapipe/README.md

-Parapipe - paralleling pipeline (UNDER DEVELOPMENT)
+Parapipe - paralleling pipeline
 ===============================

 The library provides a buffered pipeline for structuring the code and vertically scaling your app.
 The main difference from a regular pipeline example you may find on the internet - pipeline executes everything on each step concurrently, yet maintaining the order.
 Although, this library does not use any locks or mutexes, or any other thread synchronization tools.
-Just channels and nothing more.
+Just channels and goroutines.

 When to use
 -----------

+* processed data can be divided in chunks (messages) and the flow may consist of one or more stages
+* data should be processed concurrently (scaled vertically)
+* the order of processing messages must be maintained

 Installation
 ------------